-The Photoshop cloud patterns set can be opened in a variety of ways.
+The set can be opened in a variety of ways.
 They are in a two different format for a start - PAT and PNG (you are also supplied with a selection of actions as well as documentation and gallery and a serial number for any future update of this dark and stormy as well as cartoon / sketched sets of work).
-The PAT files are the native ones for PS and you can quickly open them by double clicking the PAT and the items are then loaded into the preset palette.
+The PAT files are the native ones for PS and you can quickly open them by double clicking the PAT and the items are then loaded into the preset panel.
 You can also right click the set and then select the version you want to use - you may have multiple versions listed as well as elements and perhaps even apps that also have filenames with the same association (it does happen).
 You can also place the PAT files into the presets folder (the main one which will need an admin password) or the user account one in the library section (on the mac) and the appdata folder / roaming on the PC and you will not need an admin password for that.
-You can also use the preset palette then to select the file by name.
+You can also use the preset panel then to select the file by name.
 If the set has not been added to the presets folder then you will need to use the load / replace commands in PS to search for the files (personally a better option as I keep all my files in a central location, you could also just store them on a secure location perhaps the cloud / CC).
 You can also do much the same with the presets via the edit menu preset manager in some versions.
 If you have the files in the PNG format then they are not native format but you can add them to the presets folder either manually one by one by opening the set and then edit menu and define command but you can also use an action to run through the same thing for all the PNGs and load them in one go and this is done via the batch process found in the PS file menu.
 The reason for the PNGs is that you can also use all the resources in other apps and not just PS so you can use them in Affinity Photo and Photo-Paint as well as vector apps such as CorelDRAW and Inkscape and Apple Pages etc. You can also use them just as layers as well as a source for images as well as a great source for brush strokes as well as displacement maps (if you convert the set to PSD and other formats).

-You can use the PAT as a source for layers and you can use the supplied PNG files as a source for cloud patterns in Photoshop.
-You can create a new layer from the presets palette via the new layer fill content command as well as use the fill command (edit menu) and save the result to a tile the same size as the source tile.
+You can use the PAT as a source for layers and you can use the supplied PNG files as a source for the tiles.
+You can create a new layer from the presets panel via the new layer fill content command as well as use the fill command (edit menu) and save the result to a tile the same size as the source tile.
 The PNG files can be opened via the open command and used as a layer as well as used as layer via the place command.
 You can also save the result of all these layers to the CC libraries and that means all the artwork is saved and secure.
 You can combine multiple layers using the same tiles or different tiles and combining the stormy / mild / weather themed artwork in millions of combinations and they can also them be used as a source for new tiles for your work as well as textures and displacements etc

 You can use the tiles in a number of ways in PS such as via the 1) edit menu fill 2) fill content 3) layer styles 4) with shapes.
 The edit fill menu command uses them by selecting the pattern option.
 With recent versions of PS, you can now also add into the mix scripting which means you have a number of other wonderful tools such as random fill and spiral and also symmetry features as well as brick fill and a number of others.
 They all work best with the tiles that contain transparency and many of the tiles contain transparency so instead of seeing the results as a dab with a defined edge, the result will be just the actual shape / tile and they can be then combined in millions of ways without the need for blending modes and opacity settings.
 You can also use them with selections so you can fill only the part of the image you want - say that you want to use the cloud patterns to fill the background sky but not foreground streets or people you can define the selection and then fill the sky with the artwork though the only issue with that is the fill does not have scaling by default though you can use the scripts to scale as well as rotate the items to fill the background.
 The random fill / spiral / brick fill etc all have a dialog now (in earlier versions it was more hit and miss) and you can set a number of settings such as scale / density / rotation / color etc. Should be noted that the random fill etc work best with smaller tiles than huge ones, especially if you are trying to match the preview with the end result.
 If you want more flexibility with the scaling of the content, you can use the layer menu fill content.
 The generated sketch / illustration / cartoon etc filled layer remains live and you can modify the scale of the tiles at any point and also shift the origin point of the tiles as well as combine multiple layers.
 Those layers can be turned into smart objects (though you lose the instant ability to shift etc) and you can then add live effects / smart filters as well as smart adjustments and also layer effects to the artwork.
 The tiles can also be used with other layers via the layer styles dialog and you can use them in the overlay as well as the bevel / texture and also the stroke section.
 For some reason the recent update of the CC styles dialog added a number of features such as multiple shadows but all the tiles can still only be added once though a quick workaround is just to use multiple layers and combine them perhaps with blending modes etc. You can also use the tiles if you select a live custom shape and you can set the tile to the fill as well as the stroke and they can also be scaled (though not rotated)